mygazthehealer/chocos-crafting-tweaks/REASONS.md

 ### Coral Blocks, Dead Coral Blocks, Sculk

-- New recipe makes Block renewable
+- New recipe makes Coral Blocks renewable

-### Wet Sponge

-- New recipe allows converting Sponge to Wet Sponge (without having to place Block and Water repeatedly)

 ### Bread, Cookie, Paper

-- Convenient 2x2 recipe for Crafting by hand
+- Convenient shapeless recipe for Crafting by hand

+### Dyes

+- More appropriate to get White Dye from White flowers (rather than Light Grey Dye)
+- More appropriate to get Purple Dye from Allium (rather than Magenta Dye)
+- New recipes for Pink, Black, Red, Cyan Dye from flowers (gives uses to Spore Blossom, Crimson Roots, Warped Roots)
+- New recipes for Brown, Green (Players have more variety/options)

 ### Wool Carpet, Moss Carpet

-- Recipe output is consistent with Pressure Plate
+- Recipe yield is consistent with Pressure Plate recipe

 ### Snow

 - New recipe allows lossless conversion
-- Recipe output is consistent with Carpet
+- Recipe output is consistent with Carpet recipe
-- Convenient 2x2 recipe for Crafting by hand
+- Convenient shapeless recipe for Crafting by hand

 ### Banner